 The United States does not have a uniform federal law governing the recognition and enforcement of foreign judgments, and it is not a party to any treaty that deals with this subject.
 Accordingly, the recognition and subsequent enforcement of foreign judgments in the United States is primarily a matter of state statutory and common law.
-See Restatement (Third) of the Foreign Relations Law of the United States § 481 cmt. a (Am.
-Law Inst.
-1987). ("[I]n the absence of a federal statute or treaty...recognition and enforcement of foreign country judgments is a matter of State law.")

 The statutory law of the states derives from two model recognition acts promulgated by the National Conference of Commissioners on Uniform State Laws: the 1962 Uniform Money-Judgments Recognition Act; and the 2005 Uniform Foreign-Country Money Judgments Recognition Act.
 The majority of states and the District of Columbia have adopted some version of these model laws.
 New York, for example, has enacted the New York Uniform Foreign Money-Judgments Recognition Act, codified in Article 53 of New York's Civil Practice Law and Rules ("CPLR").
 These statutes apply only to judgments that grant or deny recovery of a sum of money.
+John J. Buckley, Jr.